sommarskog/sql-docs/docs/integration-services/data-flow/use-a-recordset-destination.md

 8. Inside the Foreach Loop container, add and configure tasks to process one row of the recordset at a time by reading the values from the variables.

 ## Example of Using the Recordset Destination
  In the following example, the Data Flow task loads information about [!INCLUDE[ssSampleDBnormal](../../includes/sssampledbnormal-md.md)] employees from the Sales.SalesPerson table into a Recordset destination.
 Then, a Foreach Loop container reads one row of data at a time, and calls a Send Mail task.
-The Send Mail task uses expressions to send a customized e-mail message to each salesperson about the amount of his or her bonus.
+The Send Mail task uses expressions to send a customized e-mail message to each salesperson about the amount of their bonus.

 #### To create the project and configure the variables